Coordinator: JOHN CASKEY (Economics) 2

 Thesis / Culminating Exercise

-As noted above, one of the requirements of the minor, providing one of the three units of substantive policy work, is a senior thesis.
+One of the requirements of the minor in 2013–2014, providing one of the three units of substantive policy work, is a senior thesis.
 The thesis requirement is designed to provide a structured opportunity to write a substantial paper on a public policy issue.
 It is especially aimed to allow those who have cultivated (through internships and academic work) a well-developed understanding of some policy question to complete research and analysis under the supervision of the Coordinator of the Public Policy Program.
 Paper topics may focus on national or international policy issues and may range widely within areas of competence.

 Honors Minor Option